alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

   - with `Cloud/Solutions Architects` to implement security policies that cover all layers of the architecture.

 ### 4.4.
 DevOps Teams

+DevOps teams accelerate delivery while maintaining system reliability.
+They automate deployment pipelines and ensure seamless integration of new features into the cloud environment.

 > **Note**: In this role, we are also including responsibilities from the SRE (`Site Reliability Engineering`) role.
 DevOps teams focus on automation, CI/CD, and system monitoring, while SREs emphasize reliability and incident management.
 Though the focus areas differ, both roles work together to ensure reliable, scalable, and efficient systems.
 {: .prompt-info }